Rounding algorithms

 Rounding algorithms in routing functions and RoundedWaveguide

-The rounding algorithms can be used directly in Routing functions such as RouteManhattan.
+The rounding algorithms can be used directly in Routing functions / shapes such as RouteManhattan.
 The created route can then be used to create a RoundedWaveguide with the corresponding rounding algorithm for each corner of the route, as seen below:

 p1 = i3.OpticalPort(name="p1", position=(0, 0), angle=0)